Things to do in Sydney in February

 Sydney Rock ‘n’ Roll & Alternative Market – Sunday, 23rd February (TBC)

 The Sydney Rock ‘n’ Roll & Alternative Market is a unique mix of music festival and market.
 It is all about Rock ‘n’ Roll, alternative and vintage fashion, jewellery, music, books, art, children’s activities plus a classic vehicle display, the popular Tiki Bar Courtyard and loads more including a massive entertainment line-up and swing dancing lessons.
 Bars, Cafés, International Food and huge kids games and more helps to ensure no-one misses out on having a good time.

 Whilst perhaps not quite in same league as the Open Air Cinema (listed 7) on the other side of the harbour the Sunset Cinema still has a lot going for it.
 If there’s something you want to see there’s a sunset thrown in for free.

 High Tea at Parliament House is a special experience to savour.
 Held in the strangely named Strangers’ Dining Room, High Tea the NSW’s centre of power is full of tradition combined with creativity.
 As you lazily gaze down upon the masses strolling over the Domain delve into a lemonade scone with strawberry gel and cream or smoked salmon and dill cream cheese crepe roulade.
-Bookings are recommended and can be made by email to email@example.com.
-Follow the link below for information:
+Bookings are recommended.
+Follow the link below for more information: